teapot9/cmkinitramfs/README.md

    the kernel tree and force it's update (only for built-in initramfs).
    Set to "none" to disable the cleanup.

+This script run `cmkinit`, the path of the executable can be overriden with the `CMKINIT_SCRIPT` environment variable.

 ## cmkinit

 Build the `/init` script according to the configuration file.
 This program is